VNC windows not opening

 I tried under windows 8.1 with Firefox (latest) and Chrome (latest).

-#4 Updated by Daniel Dehennin almost 5 years ago
+#4 Updated by Daniel Dehennin about 5 years ago

 Christian Hüning wrote: